 We need to transform crisis response in America and we need to start now.
-Congress designated ‘988’ as a three-digit number for suicide prevention and mental health crisis hotline, available nationwide by July 2022.
+Congress designated ‘988’ as a three-digit number for suicide prevention and mental health crisis hotline, available nationwide since July 2022.
 But people need more than a number when they are in crisis—they need the right response in the right place, every time.
 We need legislation to change the way we help people when they need it most.

 We need everyone to join us in calling for A Better Response.
 Inseparable, Fountain House, and allied organizations are driving an advocacy and education campaign to pass best practices for crisis response.